 Also, removing and/or adding walls as part of the kitchen redesign will add costs for similar reasons.
 The costs of reconfiguring a kitchen vary depending on things like the need to remove load-bearing walls and the difficulty of running utilities to a new location.

 Materials: The costs of this category can vary greatly and are most affected by just a few items – cabinets, countertops, and appliances.
 Homeowners generally have two cabinet options.

-- The lower-cost option, which is pre-fabricated cabinets which come in standard sizes (IKEA or Home Depot, etc)
+- The lower-cost option is pre-fabricated cabinets that come in standard sizes (IKEA or Home Depot, etc)

-- Custom cabinets that are manufactured specifically for each kitchen based on the design requirements.
+- Custom cabinets are manufactured specifically for each kitchen based on the design requirements.

 Countertops are similar in that they come in either:

-- Custom slabs that give homeowners a much greater variety of styles & design options but have to be ‘fabricated’ so you end up spending significantly more.
+- Custom slabs give homeowners a much greater variety of styles & design options but have to be ‘fabricated’, so you end up spending significantly more.